Configure JWT validation

 area, click Choose

-file and upload a certificate to authenticate the hostnames in
+file and upload a certificate chain to authenticate the hostnames in

 A certificate chain is a list of certificates that allows edge servers to authenticate your hostnames and verify that a secure connection can be established.
 Edge servers authenticate the hostnames by verifying the Common Name (CN) of your origin SSL certificate.
 You should include a valid certificate chain in a PEM file and upload it here.
 The file should start with "----BEGIN CERTIFICATE-----" and end with "-----END CERTIFICATE-----".